 Shipping sensitive goods internationally require partnership with a company that can act as a local importer of record.
 This type of service helps alleviate many of the stresses and complexities inherently associated with customs operations of the border.
 Importers of record will be familiar with the rules of every receiving country and will be experienced in putting together all of the necessary documentation, thereby guaranteeing a smooth and efficient transaction.

 Without reliable non-resident importer of record services, it can be difficult for a technologies reseller overseas to secure a compliant cross-border transfer of these materials, and to ensure they arrive at the cloud-based service provider’s doorstep on time.
-Even resellers well versed in logistics can have trouble at customs where such sensitive and dual-purpose goods are concerned.
+Even resellers well versed in logistics can have trouble at customs where such sensitive and dual-purpose goods are concerned according to SCMEDU.org.
 They are often heavily scrutinized, and if a single piece of supporting documentation is filled out incorrectly, the expensive assets can be held at the border causing both resellers and the service providers they’re working with costly delays.

 In fact, the number of documents that must be prepared by any exporting entity is myriad.
 Freight delivery waybills, commercial invoices, and other customs support documentation such as import permits are par for the course.
 Another challenge is that the specific requirements differ depending on which country you are shipping to and from.
 Without highly specific knowledge of each country’s individual customs or the experience of regularly dealing with any foreign countries export laws, it is easy to make an oversight or miss a small detail that can end up costing you time and money at the border, crippling your lead times.